Updated June 24, 2013

 House plants that are safe for cats

-You and your cat can enjoy the Feng Shui of this lovely greenery in your home.
+You and your cat can enjoy the Feng Shui and air cleansing of this lovely greenery in your home.

 Note: Too much of any plant may make a cat vomit.
 Use caution.